Condensation

 It is better to maintain a cooler temperature constantly rather than a warmer temperature occasionally, as this will create greater disparities in temperature leading to condensation and mould.

-Opening windows: Overall, fresh outdoor air is the gold standard for indoor air quality.
+Regularly opening windows is a must.
+Fresh outdoor air is the gold standard for indoor air quality.
 Ventilation on a daily basis, ideally three times a day, is a good starting point to ensure a regular air exchange.
 During these ventilation periods, radiators should be turned down to avoid unnecessary energy wastage.

 Mechanical ventilation such as Extractor Fans and Positive Input Ventilation can help improve air circulation around the home.
 By keeping the air in constant movement, this prevents the stale moist air from settling.
 A combination of extraction and positive input create the perfect duo for improving indoor air quality.
 Together, they produce a ‘breathing’ effect in your home, sucking out moist saturated air and replacing it with clean filtered air.
 This will keep humidity down to a point where condensation can’t form, creating an inhospitable environment for mould growth.